mackcross/prelim_umami/research_design/README.md

 this relates to interpretation of results, 2) input the TAS1R1/TAS1R3 alignments, phylogenies and adjust the codeml.ctl file to the appropriate settings and run these analyses.
 These tasks will take place over the next two weeks.
-After these two weeks, I’ll use the results to beging to create a phylogeny in R such as the one shown below.
+After these two weeks, I’ll use the results to begin to create a phylogeny in R such as the one shown below.

 # REFERENCES